In This SectionMở rộng

 Provides a +2.5% bonus to vehicle view range with Coated Optics or its variations mounted.

 Provides from +5% to +15% to concealment of a stationary vehicle depending on its type.

 Provides between +3% and +8% to vehicle concealment, both stationary and on the move, depending on the vehicle's type.

 Reduces vehicle visibility.
 Comes into effect after training starts.
 Significantly reduces visibility if all crew members have this skill trained to 100%.

 A vehicle exterior customization that reduces visibility in battle.

-Alerts you when your vehicle has been spotted, so that you can change position and take cover.
+Alerts you when your vehicle has been spotted, allowing you to change position and take cover.
 Does not reduce visibility.
 Available to all commanders by default.